Mount Frazier (Montana): Description

 Mount Frazier is located along the Rocky Mountain Front, which is a subset of the Rocky Mountains.
 It is situated seven miles east of the Continental Divide, along the Bob Marshall Wilderness boundary, on land managed by Lewis and Clark National Forest.
 The nearest town is Choteau, 30 miles to the southeast, and Old Man of the Hills is 2.6 miles to the north-northwest.
 Precipitation runoff from the mountain drains into Blackleaf Creek and Dupuyer Creek, and eventually makes its way to the Missouri River.
 Topographic relief is significant as the summit rises 2,700 ft above the South Fork of Dupuyer Creek in 1 mi.

 Geology

 Mount Frazier is composed of sedimentary rock laid down during the Precambrian to Jurassic periods.
-Formed in shallow seas, this sedimentary rock was pushed east and over the top of younger rock during the Laramide orogeny.
+Formed in shallow seas, this sedimentary rock was pushed east and over the top of younger rock during the Sevier orogeny.
 The Lewis Overthrust extends over 280 mi from Mount Kidd in Alberta, south to Steamboat Mountain which is located 53 miles south of Mount Frazier, which places Mount Frazier within the southern part of the Lewis Overthrust.